gregoryyy/tagalyst/README.md

   - Work with SPAs and dynamic content (e.g., via data-* tags or hashes)
   - Easy integration with common UX
   - Support for desktop and mobile Chrome (poss.
 Safari)
-  - Extensible
+  - Extensibility to new
-- Long-term:
+- Long-term: Sharing (possibly premium):
-  - Community
+  - Knowledge Browser:
-  - Visual snippet browser
+    - Visual snippet browser with option to rearrange (dnd) and edit
-  - Freshmind graph and topic map views
+    - Freshmind graph and topic map views (self and community)
+    - Integration with Notion etc.
+    - RAG Queries against snippets and associated content of self
+  - Sharing and Community:
     - Connecting snippets between users (human and agentic)
+    - Matching similar interest and idea (authorization-first)
+    - RAG against community content
+    - Offer MCP endpoint
+  - Model data creation:
+    - Select context to train LLMs and digital twins
+    - Use to feedback good answers to foundational LLM vendors

 # Development